 - 1. The district shall permit the use of a service animal by an individual with a disability unless: - a.
 The animal is out of control and the animal's handler does not take effective action to control it; - b.
 The animal is not housebroken. - 2.
-A service animal shall have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash or other tether, or the use of a harness, leash, or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control (e.g. voice control, signals, or other effective means).
-(28 CFR §35.136(d)) - 3.
-If an animal is properly excluded, the district shall give the individual with a disability the opportunity to participate in the service, program, or activity without having the service animal on the premises.
-(28 CFR §35.136(b)) - 4.
-If there are places in the district where it is determined to be unsafe for a handler and service animal, reasonable accommodations will be provided to assure the individual equal access to the activity. - 5.
-Unless the need for a service animal is readily apparent, the individual with a disability or his/her parent handler will be required to provide the district with information that: - a.
-The service animal is required because of a disability; and - b.
-What work or task the animal has been trained to perform. - 6.
-The district may not require documentation, including proof that the animal has been certified, trained, or licensed as a service animal; nor that the dog demonstrates its ability to perform the work or task.
-(28 CFR §35.136(f)) - 7.
-Individuals with a disability who have service animals are not exempt from local animal control or public health requirements.
+A student with a disability, including autism, shall be permitted access for a service animal in school buildings, including the classroom, on school buses, and on school grounds. - 32.
+The service animal shall be under a handler's control at all times by use of a leash, tether, voice control, signal, or other suitable means in accordance with N.J.S.A.
+18A:46-13.3 and A service animal shall have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash or other tether, or the use of a harness, leash, or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control (e.g. voice control, signals, or other effective means).
+(28 CFR §35.136(d).) - 43.
+If an animal is properly excluded, the district shall give the individual with a disability the opportunity to participate in the service, program, or activity without having the service animal on the premises in accordance with (28 CFR §35.136(b)). - 54.
+If there are places in the district where it is determined to be unsafe for a handler and service animal, reasonable accommodations will be provided to assure the individual equal access to the activity. - 65.
+A school official may inquire as to whether the service animal is required due to a disability and what task or work the service animal has been trained to perform, unless the student's disability and the work or task that the service animal will perform are readily apparent in accordance with N.J.S.A.
+18A:46-13.3.
+Unless the need for a service animal is readily apparent, the individual with a disability or his/her parent will be required to provide the district with information that: